[Part 1/2 HERE]

-That was a cracker to end on, but the old man being the old man, he has pulled out all the stops and an encore ensues.
+That was a cracker to end on, but the old man being the old man, has pulled out all the stops and an encore ensues.
 The birthday boy reveals a surprise digestif that nearly raises the roof – a whisky so precious it’s padlocked.

 [Re-racked into a sherry cask for 20 years, after 20 in bourbon].

 - N: After such a raucous reception for the reveal of this bottle, a dumfounding hush immediately falls upon our entire party, for a nose that [for me], reaches a new bar – every sniff refreshingly mind blowing.
 As a result, I almost immediately give in to the imaginary realm.
 For example, I noted: ‘after the temporal presence of being in a timeless & vaguely familiar shadowy forest, I’m transported into the essential heart of a dingy sweet shop of yesteryear, effortlessly inhaling ambrosia sugars wrapped up in a vine leaf’.
-I also managed to scribble down things like lozenge putty & yoghurt coatings but descriptors seemed wholly irrelevant over emotional reactions at this time & place, during this experience shared amongst friends & like-minded folk who had travelled far for this special occasion.
+I also managed to scribble down things like lozenge putty & yoghurt coatings but descriptors seemed wholly irrelevant over emotional reactions at this time in space, an experience shared amongst friends & like-minded folk who had travelled far for this special occasion.